 Information controller, who are we?

-PTminder (Software Minder Limited) is an innovative software company which specialises in providing cloud-based business management tools for businesses within the Health & Fitness industry.
+PTminder (Software Minder Limited) is a software company which specialises in providing cloud-based business management tools for businesses within the Health & Fitness industry.

 Your personal data that we process is: